Treea Fairy Tales

 She was bursting in bloom.
 Pink flowers everywhere, covering every branch.
 Her trunk was full of moss.
 She lived in a neighborhood in Kirkland, in the state of Washington.
 Her name was Paramithou.

 Paramithou had really special roots.
 All trees do, but her roots were particularly magical.
 They extended far far out there, in all directions.
 Her roots were home to many underground creatures.
 Specifically the Flamingoloons and the Lemur Bears.
 The Flamingoloons looked like flamingos but were much smaller and instead of pink they also were lavender in color.
-Now the Lemur Bears were very similar to the lemur mouse if you have ever seen one, however they are a little larger and they were light green and lavender.
+Now the Lemur Bears were very similar to the lemur mouse if you have ever seen one, however, they are a little larger and they were light green and lavender.

 They were also the Snakertilies.
-A type of snake that were lavender with light green sparkles.
+A type of snake that was lavender with light green sparkles.
 The Snakertilies would curl up underneath right where Paramithou’s roots began to extend out.
 They lived closer to her trunk.

 The Flamingoloons made a small nest on top of the roots with the earth there from under the ground.
 Paramithou did not mind.
 There were also the Earth Blooms that looked like flowers.
 They grew all around Paramithou’s roots.
 They had a magnificent aroma that smelled like vanilla lollipops.
 The Lemur Bears slept under them.